 This includes sleep (critical), nutrition, fuelling habits, naps and meditation.
 Really important backbones to restore and maintain health and training readiness.

 Everything you can buy!
-Also the pure nice afterthought of recovery globally.
 While aspects such as foam roller, body work and compression boots might be nice additions, their value is nothing without a smart and appropriate training program supported with the great lifestyle recovery habits.

 This makes up the backbone of our approach to recovery — and why we created the educational 'pillars of performance' (endurance training, strength and conditioning, nutrition, recovery).